luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 This was likely the biggest reason why Bitcoin, and the rest of the cryptocurrency space, (unfortunately?) chose ECDSA as its signature scheme, instead of Schnorr, which is simpler, more efficient and easier to thresholdize into a $t$-out-of-$n$ scheme.
 In 2010, once the patent expired, Schnorr became more popular.

-Much like ECDSA, (some variants of) Schnorr support _public key recovery_ feature, which Bitcoin leverages in P2PKH mode[^P2PKH] to keep TXN signatures smaller.
+Much like ECDSA, (some variants of) Schnorr signatures support [public key recovery](#pubkey-recovery), which Bitcoin leverages in P2PKH mode[^P2PKH] to keep TXN signatures smaller.
-However, vanilla
-In fact, Bitcoin leveraged P2PKH since the beginning it seems[^P2PKH-always].
+(Bitcoin has leveraged P2PKH since the beginning, it seems[^P2PKH-always].)

 ## Preliminaries